 Is it Possible to Restore Mac’s Trash After it is Emptied?

-It is possible to restore Trash on a Mac after you empty the bin.
-Emptying the Trash essentially instructs the macOS to permanently delete all files and folders in the bin.
-But these items are not immediately physically removed from your Mac’s hard disk or external storage media.
+Yes, it is possible to restore Trash on a Mac after you empty the Bin.
+Emptying the Trash essentially instructs the macOS to permanently delete all files and folders in the Bin.
+However, these items are not immediately erased from your Mac’s hard drive or the external storage media where they were originally located.

 Until the data has been overwritten, it can be recovered by specialized data recovery software.
 This software repairs the deleted logical links and makes the files and folders available to the operating system and applications.
 Once the files have been overwritten, they can only be recovered if you have backed them up.

-PRO TIP: Stop using the Mac as soon as you realize you have accidentally emptied the Trash.
+PRO TIP: Stop using the Mac or other device where you deleted data from as soon as you realize you have accidentally emptied the Trash.
 Continued use makes it more likely that the files you want to recover will be overwritten by new data and impossible to recover with a software solution.

 How to Recover Emptied Trash on Mac with Software